Access to China Articles

 Many tools and services on the Chinese internet can help Chinese businesses and people find websites.

-The structure of the Chinese internet has the same components as the rest of the world, e.g. search engines, social media, etc. Like the rest of the world, you can invest time and resources in promoting your business on the Chinese internet.
+The structure of the Chinese internet shares the same components as the rest of the world, including search engines, social media, and others.
+Like the rest of the world, you can invest time and resources in promoting your business on the Chinese internet.

 This information is the minimum needed to start getting your business found on the Chinese internet.